 But this is old school – and I cried old school as I typed out this tribute, to Melissa E. Maxwell, my friend and fellow cafeteria coworker who moved on twenty-five years ago, one of forty-two souls who died on the Cypress Structure.

-Click here to get to the pdf, lovingly typed on my IBM Selectric II back in 2014 or see below.
+Click here to get to the pdf, typed on my IBM Selectric II back in 2014 or see below.
 Remember Loma Prieta.